Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Triangulations of manifolds and moves

 It is not known whether either topological or PL recognition of $S^4$ is recursive.

 \begin{remark} The homeomorphism problem for PL $n$-manifolds in \Thm{th:complete}, or even recognition of $S^n$, needs to be handled with some care, for several reasons.
 First, because recognizing whether the input is a PL $n$-manifold is (by \Thm{th:complete}!) an uncomputable promise when $n \ge 6$.
-Second, because there are closed manifolds that are PL homeomorphic but not homeomorphic \cite{KS:hauptvermutung}.
+Second, because there are closed manifolds that are homeomorphic but not PL homeomorphic \cite{KS:hauptvermutung}.
 Third, because there are simplicial complexes that are not PL $n$-manifolds at all, but that are homeomorphic to $S^n$, for each $n \ge 5$ \cite{Edwards:suspensions}.
 The proof of \Thm{th:complete} dispenses with all of these concerns as follows.
-Given an input $x$ to the halting problem $H(x)$ and $n \ge 4$, there is an algorithm that constructs an $n$-manifold $M(x)$ such that: \begin{description} \item[1.] $M(x)$ is manifestly a closed PL manifold. \item[2.] $M(x)$ is PL homeomorphic to a connected sum of $S^2 \times S^2$s when $n=4$ or to $S^n$ when $n \ge 5$, if and only if $M(x)$ is simply connected. \item[3.] $M(x)$ is simply connected if and only if $H(x) = \yes$. \end{description} \end{remark}
+Given an input $x$ to the halting problem $h(x)$ and an integer $n \ge 4$, there is an algorithm that constructs an $n$-manifold $M(x)$ such that: \begin{enumerate} \item $M(x)$ is manifestly a closed PL manifold. \item $M(x)$ is PL homeomorphic to $S^n$ when $n \ge 5$, or to a connected sum of copies of $S^2 \times S^2$ when $n=4$, if and only if $M(x)$ is simply connected. \item $M(x)$ is simply connected if and only if $h(x) = \yes$. \end{enumerate} \end{remark}

 \begin{remark} By contrast with \Thm{th:complete}, the PL homeomorphism problem for simply connected $n$-manifolds with $n \ge 5$ is recursive \cite{NW:aspects}. \end{remark}